SAFEGUARDING CHILDREN POLICY

 Typically, we may arrange the following types of events and/or activities which could involve children:

-after-school clubs, school holiday clubs, workshops held in schools, birthday parties.
+after-school clubs, school holiday clubs, workshops held in schools, birthday parties

 The Safeguarding Officer shall hold ultimate responsibility for the safety and appropriateness of the event.
-They may however appoint a delegate for some responsibilities the purpose of a specific event.
+They may however appoint a delegate for some responsibilities for the purpose of a specific event.

 Although the Safeguarding Officer and any appointed delegates will hold ultimate responsibility for overseeing the safety for events and activities, all individuals under this policy must also play an active role in ensuring the safety of children at all times.